ggzerosum/SpineUtility/RespectRectTransform/README.md

 ### PreserveAspectRatio
 Alway keep aspect ratio of cached size. when 1)attach or 2)reset this component or 3)press Fit&Cache Button mesh bound of spine automatically cached.

+### m_SetToSetupPoseWhenScaling
+By default, SetToSetupPos not calling when scaling.
+Related Issue #2.

 ### Fit & Cache Button
 Cache Current Mesh bound of current spine animation and rescale spine skeleton.